Below you can find a complete list of Nepalese animals. We currently track 263 animals in Nepal and are adding more every day!

 Most Dangerous Animals In Nepal

-Snakes: Nepal is home to many dangerous snakes, including the king cobra, the Himalayan krait, and the green pit viper.
-Other dangerous animals include the Bengal tiger and marsh mugger crocodile.
+Nepal is home to many dangerous snakes, including the king cobra, the Himalayan krait, and the green pit viper.
+Other dangerous animals that live in Nepal include the Bengal tiger, Tibetan wolf, Snow Leopard, and marsh mugger crocodile.

 Endangered and Extinct Animals in Nepal

 For a small, but immensely biodiverse country like Nepal, it is difficult to maintain an ecological balance between the native species and the humans who live there, as there is simply not much livable space to go around.
 This is why conservational efforts like the establishment of National Parks and protective legislature for endangered species is vital to the survival of some of nature’s most beautiful and unique forms of life.

 Nepal’s endangered animals include the Indian rhino, which is also known as the greater one-horned rhinoceros or great Indian rhinoceros.
 Once widespread in Asia, the rhino is now almost extinct.